 If I can accomplish one thing in my involvement with my

 local, national, and global chapters, it would be to share that knowledge with the effect of changing lives for the better.

 I went to Melbourne because some people see me as someone

+that has experience worth sharing.
 While I believe this, it is the experience of others that drives me to continue living in an exemplary way.

 Thank you to everyone that provides me with these types of